good-point-lab/Java-R-wrapper-lib/README.md

 Introduction

 This is a project template for configuring and integrating data analysis components.
-It utilizes the Spring framework, R engine, JDBC/ORM data access, and RESTful web services.
+It utilizes the Spring framework, R engine, JDBC/ORM data access, Hadoop clients, and RESTful web services.
 The code is functional, but in essence it is a starting point to build upon.
-Support for Hadoop framework will follow.

 Details